indigo-iam/iam-documentation/user-guide/api/oauth-token-exchange.md

 The INDIGO IAM token exchange implementation currently supports only impersonation semantics.

-### Configuration
+## Client configuration requirements

 In order to request a token exchange, a client must be configured with the `urn:ietf:params:oauth:grant-type:token-exchange` grant type enabled.
-The token exchange grant type is **disabled** by default for dynamically registered clients, and can be enabled only by users with administrative privileges on the IAM.
+The token exchange grant type is **disabled** by default for dynamically registered clients, and can be enabled only by users with administrative privileges.

-### The token exchange request
+## The token exchange request

 A client who wants to exchange an access token with a new one (or a couple of new tokens, in case a refresh token is requested), must send an authenticated